botswana-harvard/bcpp-interview/README.md

 * Imports and displays satellite images for offline use to assist research assistants to locate participants, `edc-map`.
 * Enforces informed consent process before further data collection is permitted using `edc-consent`.
 * Records interviews directly on the laptop and manages file storage and linkage to the consented participant/group members.
+* Works offline and data can be synchronized with the server later with `edc-sync`.

 Uses the python module `sounddevice` for audio recordings.

 <B>Important</B>: For now, this is a single user system!
-The original plan is to deploy on offline laptops and not to access over the network as client server.
+The current plan is to deploy multiple instances on offline laptops and not to access over the network as a client/server model.

 ### Installation